Transaction-aware load testing

 Model one real transaction and validate it under load.

-That first end-to-end result usually tells you more than another request-only benchmark ever will.
+One end-to-end result tells you more than another request-only benchmark.